timharek/timharek.no/content/blog/2022-01-08-git-tips-and-tricks.md

 tags = ["Tutorial", "Git", "Dotfiles"]
 +++

+## UPDATE: 2022-04-03

+I've added a seperate page which I will update whenever I discover something new about Git in my [digital garden (Git)](/garden/git)

 [Git](https://git-scm.com) is an extremely useful tool that I use almost every day.
 I'm very thankful that it exists and work as well as it does.